pubnub/swift/Documentation/PubNub_8_0_Migration_Guide.md

 ### Module name

 * The module name has been changed to `PubNubSDK` due to a compiler error that occurs when a public type shares the same name as a module.
 As a result, you will need to replace `import PubNub` with `import PubNubSDK` in your Swift code.
-Additionally, ensure that `PubNubSDK` is listed in the `Frameworks, Libraries, and Embedded Content` section under the `General` tab in Xcode.
+Additionally, ensure that `PubNubSDK` is listed in the `Frameworks, Libraries, and Embedded Content` section under the `General` tab in Xcode

+### `ReconnectionPolicy`

+* The `.legacyExponential(base, scale, maxDelay)` enumeration case from `AutomaticRetry.ReconnectionPolicy` is no longer supported.
+Use `.exponential(minDelay, maxDelay)` instead
+* `PubNubConfiguration` uses default `AutomaticRetry` with an exponential reconnection policy to retry Subscribe requests in case of failure.
+If this behavior doesn’t suit your use case, you can pass custom `AutomaticRetry` object

 ### `ConnectionStatus`